-Probably the best photo you'll ever see of The Lake House, also known as Pollard's Hotel and Pollard's Station.
+The Lake House, also known as Pollard's Hotel and Pollard's Station.
 Notice the other side of Donner Lake, which came into view after I enhanced this photo.

 Joseph D. Pollard advertised in San Francisco newspapers and told guests they would be picked up at the Summit Tunnel in a wagon--but which side of the Summit Tunnel was he referring to?
 The best spot for Pollard and the guests would be at the opening in the snow-shed where the wagon road went through just east of the tunnel.
 But this would require the train to come to a stop there, just one-half mile east of another stop, the Summit Hotel, and the conductor would have very little room for error when stopping exactly at the 15-foot wide opening.
 Or he meant at the west side of the tunnel, which would actually be the same stop as the Summit Hotel, and Pollard didn't want to mention that hotel by name.
 In either case, the wagons would travel the 3+ miles to his hotel on the 4-year-old Dutch Flat Donner Lake Wagon Road, which is still there today.
 This was a closer and more interesting ride than if Pollard picked up his guests in Truckee (Coburns Station), about 5 miles away.
 He also probably didn't want them passing the Donner Lake Hotel at the east end of Donner Lake before they checked into his hotel.
 The Donner Lake Hotel was owned by James Grant.

 The ad at the right is from June 26, 1868.
 Thanks to a relatively few industrious, creative, brave, and hard-working men who produced not only the wagon road, but the transcontinental railroad, the cities of San Francisco and Sacramento, and these hotels all in just 22 years after the first Europeans began settling a nearly empty California*, tourists were able to comfortably visit the site of the Donner Party tragedy and find "The table will always be supplied in the most liberal manner" and "other means of pleasure are kept in constant readiness."
-Safe to say, there's been nothing like it in human history.

 *only 12,000 people lived in present-day California in June 1846, about half were Indians.